 Breakfast lovers, are you out there?
 I recently wrote a post about what the French eat for breakfast so if that was of interest, it probably means you’ll love this post too.
 Fellow cereal lovers in North America, I want to introduce you to the best cereal ever.
 It’s called Magic Spoon cereal and is a high protein, low-carb cereal made without artificial anything.
 I first heard about it on a podcast last year and wowww.
 Let’s break it down in this Magic Spoon cereal review.
+Is Magic Spoon cereal good?
+Is Magic Spoon cereal healthy?
 I’ll tell you my favorite flavors and the top pros and cons of this popular cereal that’s all the rage.
-Be sure to get your Magic Spoon discount code OUIINFRANCE for $5 off.
+Get your Magic Spoon discount code OUIINFRANCE for $5 off.

 I’m a big fan of cereal these days but didn’t grow up eating much cereal as a kid, at least not for breakfast.
 When did eat cereal, it wasn’t the sugary brands marketed toward kids because my parents didn’t buy those kinds.
 Now as an adult, regular Cheerios, Kashi, and hot oatmeal are my favorites but lately, Magic Spoon has cracked its way into my rotation, with one flavor in particular standing out above the rest.
 But we’ll get to that.

 What’s Magic Spoon cereal and what makes it so special?